Skip Navigation LinksCampus-Opioid-Safety-Act

 Substance and addiction prevention branch

-Senate Bill (SB) 367, known as the Campus Opioid Safety Act (Act), aims to reduce opioid-related overdoses and deaths through public colleges and universities providing life-saving education, information, and federally approved opioid overdose reversal medication on campus.
-The law is in effect as of January 1, 2023.
+Senate Bill (SB) 367, also called the Campus Opioid Safety Act (Act), helps prevent opioid-related overdoses and deaths at public colleges and universities.
+It requires certain schools provide life-saving education, information, and federally approved opioid overdose reversal medication on campus.

 Naloxone Distribution